Perfect Game USA Tournament Playing Rules

 All Pool Play games will be played with a strict two hour time limit.
 No inning can start after two hours.
 Time will be kept by the PG Field Director.
 For each team's pool games the home team will be predetermined.
 All pool games that are tied after 7 innings or the 2 hour time limit will be recorded a tie.
 A tie is equal to a ½ win and ½ loss for each team.

+No two teams from the same organization will match-up in the first round of the playoffs.
+After Round 1, no switches will be made.
 2 hour time limit will be used in all games except the Semi-final and Championship games.
 In the Semi-finals and Championship game there is no tie-breaker.
 This rule is subject to change.
 The home team in Championship Play will be the higher seed except when there is no seeding.
 When there is no seeding, the home team will be determined by a coin flip.
 This is the case even if the schedule says otherwise.
 Tie Breaker: If after 7 innings or 2 hours the two teams are still tied the following tie breaker rules will go into effect except for the Semi-final and Championship Games.
 The last three hitters from the previous inning will load the bases.

 The base runners will be placed as follows:

 Last hitter from previous inning @ 1st Base

 Hitter before him in the lineup @ 2nd Base

 Hitter before that in the lineup @ 3rd Base

 Normal substitution rules apply to these runners.